Exceptional Quartics are Ubiquitous: Abstract

 \section{Abstract}

-We provide an infinite collection of exceptional quartic number fields by specifying exceptional units $\alpha$ of degree 4 by means of their minimal polynomials.
-Along with $\alpha$, we show that $\alpha^2$ is also an exceptional unit.
-Our collection of fields is rich enough to have any real quadratic field as a subfield of one of them.
-On the other hand, another infinite collection of quartic exceptional fields with no quadratic subfields is also provided.
-In both the collections the fields have unit rank 3, they are non-Galois extensions of $\bq$, and their normal closures have Galois groups $D_4$ and $S_4$ respectively.
-We further show one can find vast collection of higher degree exceptional number fields as an easy consequence of Perron's irreducibility theorem.
+For each real quadratic field we constructively show the existence of infinitely many exceptional quartic number fields containing that quadratic field.
+On the other hand, another infinite collection of quartic exceptional fields without any quadratic subfields is also provided.
+Both these families are non-Galois extensions of $\bq$, and their normal closures have Galois groups $D_4$ and $S_4$ respectively.
+We also show that an infinite number of these exceptional quartic fields have power integral basis, i.e., monogenic.
+We also construct large collections of exceptional number fields in all degrees${}>4$.